Lane Kenworthy, The Good Society

 Figure 6.
 Tenth-percentile household income

 2019.
 Posttransfer-posttax household income.
 The income measure includes earnings, government cash and near-cash transfers, and other sources of cash income.
 Tax payments are subtracted.
 The incomes are adjusted for household size and then rescaled to reflect a three-person household, adjusted for inflation, and converted to US dollars using purchasing power parities (PPPs).
-Consumption taxes aren’t subtracted from income, and they are higher in some nations than in others; however, they are incorporated in the PPPs used to convert incomes to a common currency. “k” = thousand.
+The PPPs adjust for differences in the cost of living (including housing); they also adjust for differences in consumption taxes, which aren’t subtracted from income. “k” = thousand.
 Data sources for household income: Luxembourg Income Study, “LIS key figures”; OECD Data Explorer, “Income distribution database.”
 Data sources for inflation adjustment and purchasing power parities: OECD Data Explorer, “Consumer price indices (CPIs, HICPs), COICOP 1999” and “Annual purchasing power parities and exchange rates.”
 Japan is omitted due to missing data.

 Health

 There are many ways to measure health.
-The most straightforward is how long we live.22 Because we care about the quality of years we live, not just the quantity, the best single measure is “healthy life expectancy,” which is the expected number of years a person will live in good health — that is, without disability or disease.
+The most straightforward is how long we live.24 Because we care about the quality of life, not just the quantity, the best single measure is “healthy life expectancy,” which is the expected number of years a person will live in good health — that is, without disability or disease.
 The World Health Organization has estimates for countries beginning in 2000.

 Figure 7 shows that Japan, Korea, Spain, Switzerland, and Italy lead the affluent democracies at around 72 to 74 years of expected healthy life.